Addictions

 Patients learn two essential things here:

-Our recommendation: At the beginning, use the teleport function for larger distances.
 Let the last steps to specific objects be taken with your own steps.

-If you want to release the object, simply let go of the button.
-Small objects, such as a cigarette, are automatically picked up with two fingers.
 Depending on the position of the hand (palm facing down or up), the cigarette is either held between the index and middle fingers or between the index finger and thumb.

 This is how to hold the controller correctly in your hand.
 Use your thumb to push the joystick forwards to utilise the teleport function.
 The button for the middle finger is used for grabbing and releasing objects.

-there is no physical barrier.
 Therefore, it is important to release the objects in a timely manner.

-After an introduction in the lobby, select an appropriate scenario from the scenario overview on the left.
 To do this, click on the image of the scenario and then on the play button below the preview screen.
-The scenario will then load and appear in the headset.

 Important note:

-If you want to switch to another scenario, always switch back to the lobby first.
-Only then can a new scenario be selected and started.
+If you want to switch to another scenario, always return to the lobby first.

-Explanation for the Following Descriptions:
+Explanation for the following descriptions:

-Visiting a bar can be an enormous challenge for patients.
-Visual and acoustic stimuli seem seductive and inviting.
 In this scenario, those affected make their way in step by step.

 On the buttons, the following settings can be made:

-• Click on ‘Bar’
+• Click on “Bar

-The slot machines disappear and the focus is on the bar.
+The slot machines disappear, and the focus shifts to the bar.

-• Click on ‘Gambling’
+• Click on “Gambling

-• Click on ‘Show guests’
+• Click on “Show guests

-• Click on ‘Tap beer’
+• Click on “Tap beer

 The text to speech manager can be folded out on the right-hand side above the preview screen in the therapist software.
 This allows you to let avatars speak individually.
 We provide a separate webinar for this function.